- White Wolf

 Contingency Planning

-Contingency planning involves identifying potential risks, developing strategies to minimize their impact, and ensuring that the project remains on track despite unforeseen challenges.
+Contingency planning involves identifying potential risks, developing strategies to minimize their impact, and ensuring the project remains on track despite unforeseen challenges.

 Overview of the Importance of Contingency Planning

-Contingency planning is essential for custom home builds as it allows you to anticipate and prepare for potential disruptions that could impact the project's timeline and budget.
+Contingency planning is essential for custom home builds as it allows you to anticipate and prepare for disruptions that could impact the project's timeline and budget.
 By considering various risks and uncertainties in advance, you can develop proactive strategies to address them.
 A well-thought-out contingency plan helps to mitigate the impact of unforeseen events, maintain project momentum, and minimize financial setbacks.

 Common Contingencies to Plan For